javfres/javicv/Readme.md

 * NPM scripts:
     * `npm run tsc`: Runs typescript and generates the plain JS files
     * `npm run tsc-watch`: Runs typescript in watch mode
-    * `npm run build`: Runs typescript and calls the script to generate the pdf
-    * `npm run pdf`: Runs the JS script to generate the pdf
+    * `npm run cv`: Calls the script to generate the pdf
-    * `npm run pdf-watch`: Watch to changes in the JS, SCSS or templates to generate the pdf
-    * `npm run dev`: Runs concurrently `tsc-watch` and `pdf-watch`
+    * `npm run dev`: Runs concurrently typescript and the debug server
+    * `npm run dev-server`: Just runs the express server in debug mode on port 4444

 ### Docker